dbdesign-students-spring2024/5-database-design-Ruojin-song/README.md

 ### What makes the original data set not compliant with 4NF
 1. This dataset is not compliant with Fourth Normal Form (4NF) primarily due to the presence of **more than one independent multi-valued fact about an entity**.
 To be more specific, a single student might have multiple assignments and multiple professors.
 For example, the student with id 2 has two different assignments and two different professors.
-And a single assignment can be done by multiple students, like assignment with id1.

 2. There is **redundant information** in the table, such as the professor_email and the due_date, which are repeated for each student-assignment combination.
 This redundancy could be eliminated by normalizing the data.

 3. Then, this dataset is not compliant with 4NF due to that **a non-key field is a fact about another non-key field**.
 To be more specific, professor_email is a fact about professor which is a non-key field.

-## The new table in Fourth Normal Form (4NF)
+## The new tables in Fourth Normal Form (4NF)
 To convert the table to the Fourth Normal Form (4NF), we need to ensure that it eliminates any multi-valued dependencies and maintains the integrity of the data.
-Based on the provided data and assumptions, we can derive the following relations:
+Based on the provided data and assumptions, we can derive the following entities:
 1. **Assignment Table**
 - assignment_id (Primary Key)
-- due_date
+- due_date (due date of assignment)
-- assignment_topic
+- assignment_topic (topic of assignment)
-- relevant_reading
+- relevant_reading (relevant reading provided according to each assignment)
-- section_id (Foreign Key)
+- section_id (Foreign Key) (the section assignment belongs to)

 | assignment_id | section_id | due_date | assignment_topic           | relevant_reading      |
 |---------------|------------|----------|----------------------------|-----------------------|